Reallocation of Roadspace for Active Travel

 Table: Devon settlements with highest workday populations (Census 2011).

+The measures are therefore to be focussed on regional centres of Exeter, Newton Abbot and Barnstaple/Bideford where there is the greatest economic activity and greatest public transport usage.
+Due to the need to act quickly many of the interventions are to be developed from the existing programme of urban cycle and public realm enhancements.
 It is recognised that although public transport usage has fallen during the pandemic, it will still be essential for many.
 Therefore, the early focus will be to ensure that any pop-up routes do not significantly impact key bus corridors.

 For any queries regarding the Emergency Active Travel Fund please email:firstname.lastname@example.org